COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/README.md

 ## Built With

-  - [Linkup](https://github.com/gd4Ark/linkup) - The main code base that we used as the Linkup game
+  - [Linkup](https://github.com/gd4Ark/linkup) - The primary code base that we used to build the Linkup game.
+The game is treated as the main task that requires continuous attention.
-  - [Eye Tracking](https://github.com/brownhci/WebGazer) - The open source library that we used for eye tracking data
+  - [Eye Tracking](https://github.com/brownhci/WebGazer) - The open-source library that we used for gathering eye-tracking data.
+In this experiment, we are interested in the duration and frequency that the participants look at the notifications.

 ## Experiment